Contact Us

 Conclusion

 Chloramine vapor is an inevitable contaminant in indoor swimming pools.
 Outdoor pools have it too, but because it is outdoor, the abundance of fresh air means we hardly notice.
 We can try to mitigate chloramine vapor production via water chemistry strategies, but there will always be some that makes it out into the air.
-And while water vapor rises and expands, chloramine vapor does not, because its atomic weight is heavier than oxygen.
+And while water vapor rises and expands, chloramine vapor does not, because it is heavier than oxygen.
 This makes chloramines predictable and easy to capture and remove with a targeted source-capture exhaust system.

 Submit a Comment